-Posted on 18 July 2018 by Alun Humphrey, Head of Household Surveys
+Posted on 18 July 2018 by Alun Humphrey, Director of Household Surveys

 Big changes are occurring among young people’s travel behaviour, and what this means for the future has again been highlighted today.

 New analysis by the Commission on Travel Demand has noted how much less younger people are driving compared with previous generations.

 Crucially, their analysis has called into question forecasts of future growth in road use; and by extension, the future of road-building and investment in other forms of transport.

 The analysis shows that people in general are making fewer trips, and that young people in particular are not traveling as much – or as far – as they used to.
 Figures for the National Travel Survey (NTS) support this.